 limit– Defaults to 10 results

-sort– Controls the d default sort order (can be set to relevance or date).
+sort– Controls the sort order.
 Defaults to

 q– Controls the default search query.
 Defaults to what you use in the settings.